mdsol/hale/tutorial.md

     }
 }
 ```
-This looks very much like previously defined "place_order", but here there are several important changes.
+This looks very much like the previously defined `place_order` attribute, but note several important changes.

-The first thing you'll notice is that it has a different request_encoding, because "form-urlencoded" doesn't specify a way to POST complex data structures.
-The data element contains two fields: multi_order and order.  "mutli_order" is there to specify to the server that it is going to have more than a single order, "orders" will actually contain all the orders.
+First, notice that there's a different `request_encoding`.
+This is because the `form-urlencoded` attribute doesn't specify a way to POST complex data structures.
+Second, the `data` element contains two fields: `multi_order` and `orders`.
+"The `mutli_order` field specifies to the server computer that it is going to have more than a single order.
+The `orders` field actually contains all the orders.

-Looking at "orders", note that the "type" is an object.
-Type "object" means that it's expecting a JSON Object (or equivalent).
-It also specifies "multi" as true, which tells the client that it anticipates in this case an array of objects.
+Looking at the `orders` field, note that its `type` is `object`.
+Being of an object type means that the `type` field is expecting a JSON object or its equivalent.
+It also specifies `multi` as true; this tells the client that the server anticipates in this case an array of objects.

-"orders" just like the request specifies its own "data" field which then specifies the sub-elements exactly as before.
-So a client would send a request looking like this:
+The `orders` field specifies its own `data` field which then identifies the sub-elements exactly as before.
+So a client would send a request looking like the following, telling the coffee server to make a small regular and a small iced coffee:

 ```json
 {
     "multi_order": true,